gbmhunter/blog/content/programming/website-design/nodejs/using-express.md

 app.listen(3000);
 ```

-To run this, save the code as a .js file, and instruct node to run this file from the command line by typing node filename.js.
+To run this, save the code as a `.js` file, and instruct node to run this file from the command line by typing `node filename.js`.